Your salmon supplier

 Mortality is registered at every site every day and reported for each region of the company.
 We calculate an annual rolling cumulative morality as a proportion of the estimated number of fish in the sea in the last 12 month of the year (adjusted for harvest, culling and all mortalities).
 This measurement is to adjust for short term variations and to enable to show longer term trends.

 There are many causes to mortality for example, smolt may have elevated physiological stress after being transferred to seawater, environmental situations as algae, jellyfish or bio toxins, disease, handling or mechanical treatment against sea lice, and predators.
+We measure mortality daily.
+We specify, register and report on the root cause into the following areas: transfer, predators, jellyfish and algae, environment, toxins, disease, handling, and sea lice management.

 We have defined mortality categories and register all mortalities.
 Based on this we work on specific mortality reducing programs in each part of our operations addressing the local situation.
 All regions have plans for preventive fish health measures to increase fish survival.
-Numbers and causes of all mortality is analyzed and reported both internally and to authorities.
+Numbers and causes of all mortality is analysed and reported both internally and to authorities.

 TRANSPORT AND HARVEST